What’s involved in Rhinoplasty Surgery in Australia?

 At your initial consultation, you will be given a detailed Quote for your chosen procedure.
 This will include a Specialist Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee and the Hospital fees.

-MEDICARE: An approximate range of out-of-pocket expense for your Nose Job surgery can be provided over the phone from a Patient Care Team – call us on (03) 8849 1444.
+MEDICARE: If your procedure relates to breathing problems or a nose injury, it MAY qualify for a Medicare code.
+This is subject to change and cosmetic nose surgery is never covered.
+An approximate range of out-of-pocket expense for your Nose Job surgery can be provided over the phone from a Patient Care Team – call us on (03) 8849 1444.

-Do i need a referral from a GP to book a consultation?
+Do i need a referral from a GP to book a consultation for nose surgery in Australia?

-You do NOT need to have a medical referral from a GP or Specialist to book a consultation with one of our Specialist Plastic Surgeons.
-However we do recommend getting a referral.
+It’s a good idea if you have a nose injury or breathing concern, to get a referral from your GP before you visit a Surgeon.
+In general, however, you do NOT need to have a medical referral from a GP or Specialist to book a consultation with one of our Specialist Plastic Surgeons.
+However we do recommend getting a referral if you are eligible for any coverage.

 Having a referral may allow you to claim a small Medicare Rebate (approximately $70) on the cost of your first consultation.